orslumen/record-cache/README.markdown

 2. Only Active Record is supported as a data store.

-3. Models that do not have an `id` attribute cannot be cached.

-4. All servers that host Workers should be time-synchronized (otherwise the Version Store may return stale results).
+3. All servers that host Workers should be time-synchronized (otherwise the Version Store may return stale results).

 #### Caveats